razorbacks/ubuntu-authentication/wordpress/README.md

     sudo apt install php-ldap

+This should create a file called `/etc/ldap/ldap.conf` in which an environment variable is set pointing to the system trusted SSL certificate bundle.
+If you have already this file from a different installation configuration, then you'll need to ensure the variable is set.
+You can also set that to a different path if you'd like to use a special certificate, like a self-signed one.

+    # TLS certificates (needed for GnuTLS)
+    TLS_CACERT	/etc/ssl/certs/ca-certificates.crt

 Download the master branch or latest release ([*greater* than 1.6.0][2]) to your wordpress plugins folder

     cd wp-content/plugins/